corscheid/corscheid.dev/src/content/posts/2025-09-27-astro-performance-gain.md

 Total: 416.33kB, 158.06 transferred

+Looking at the output, even with the App Router and React Server Components (RSCs), there are these huge data blobs in script tags on the page.
+The reason for this basically is Hydration.
+There are plenty of resources on the web about Hydration.
+See the React and Next.js sites for more about this.

 ### Performance

-Next/React performance
+Next/React performance is quite good.
+I got solid Lighthouse scores with the Next.js App Router.
+During the Pages Router and getStaticProps/getServerSideProps era, the first visit of each page took a second and then all subsequent visits were fast.
+With App Router this was not nearly as noticeable.
+All in all the site is lightweight and fast.

 ## Astro.js

-[Astro](https://astro.build) is a static site generation framework with superpowers and integrations.
-The idea is to generate a site using TypeScript JSX in server side templates.
-Zero JavaScript is sent to the client by default.
-Less JavaScript means less work for the browser and a faster site.
+[Astro](https://astro.build) is a server-first web framework that ships zero JavaScript by default, operating as a Static Site Generator unless a server adapter is installed for on-demand server-side rendering of pages.
+The idea is to generate a site using TypeScript and Astro components with JSX-like templates.
+Less JavaScript means less work for the browser and a *much* faster site.
+Small scripts can be bundled and shipped if necessary.
+Not only that, libraries and frameworks like React, Preact, Svelte, Vue, Angular, Solid, etc. are supported.

 ### Output